How to Complete BCCM Form 33 in Queensland: Seller’s Guide for 2025

 Example: You are selling an apartment in Brisbane.
 You forget to include the insurance schedule with the Form 33.
 A week before settlement, the buyer’s solicitor identifies the omission and cancels the contract.
 You lose time and must find another buyer.

-What is BCCM Form 33?
+What is a BCCM Form 33?

 The BCCM Form 33 is an official body corporate certificate issued under the Body Corporate and Community Management Act.
 It applies to most community title scheme lots.
 Two-lot schemes use Form 34 instead and BUGTA Scheme units use Form 18s.